dpshade/supernote-obsidian-plugin/README.md

 - Check that the Supernote device is not in sleep mode

 ### Performance Tips
-- Use the batch pane for multiple files instead of individual downloads
+- Use the virtual folder for multiple files instead of individual downloads
 - Close other applications to free up system resources
 - Consider processing files in smaller batches for very large collections